pyroesp/feikController/README.md

 Here's a demo of the pedal controller : ![https://youtu.be/5PXXQ49MqOc](https://youtu.be/5PXXQ49MqOc)

 You can find a playlist of me struggling to make this pedal controller here: ![playlist](https://www.youtube.com/watch?v=J5fQKmc8AMY&list=PLGaX4WJGgdHhcbQUQQJR6zFgzyka-xVOa)

+I'd like to point out that the code as it is now is way overkill for just a pedal that only works for Time Crisis.
+It's more a proof of concept on making a PlayStation 1 controller.

+If you're not afraid of modding your GUNCON then I suggest you go that route.
+It's going to be cheaper too.
+I'd recommend adding something like a 3.5mm jack where you can plug in your pedal.

+Connect the jack in parallel to either the A or B button.

+Be sure to double check the pedal you're buying is the correct type.
+You want a pedal with a normal open button, not normal closed, nor a potentiometer.

 ## License